Japan ATM Withdrawal Guide 2026: Fees, Limits, Cash Tips & Best Cards

 Narita, Haneda and Kansai all have international-card ATM options.
 Withdrawing a small amount on arrival is sensible if you are heading straight to a train, bus, local guesthouse or food stop.
 You do not need to exchange a huge amount at airport money changers if your card setup is good.

-Japan Post Bank Rural and small-town backup 50,000 yen per transaction; 220 yen may apply for some overseas cards Good coverage, but hours vary by ATM and location.
+Japan Post Bank Rural and small-town backup 50,000 yen per transaction 220 yen may apply for some overseas cards Good coverage, but hours vary by ATM and location.

-Lawson Bank Convenience-store backup Check the ATM screen for supported cards, limits and fees Worth trying, but Seven Bank is easier to rely on.
+Lawson Bank Convenience-store backup 50,000 yen per transaction Around 110 yen flat per withdrawal Worth trying, but Seven Bank is easier to rely on.

 Japan ATM Fees: What You Are Actually Paying